benspratling4/SwiftPhoneNumberFormatter/README.md

 `PhoneNumber.Template.Options` is an `OptionSet` which represents categories of phone numbers.
 By using digit literals, a template may associate specific subsets of phone numbers as being assigned only for use in the specific categories.
 Some countries assign all mobile numbers in particular ranges.
 Others assign specific ranges as disallowed, such as the area code `666` in the US.
 Most assign emergency numbers.
 While `PhoneNumber.Template.Options.allCases` includes all the options, the `PhoneNumber.Template.Options.default` includes numbers users would be allowed to have devices assigned, excluding .emergency, .forbidden and .entertainment options.

+### Trunk codes

+"Trunk Codes" are digits dialed before the number when dialing the number from within the same country, which should not be dialed when dialing the number with the country code.
+Each country in the templates array may specify an optional trunk code as a string.
+Do not include trunk codes in the templates.
+Parsing for a particular template will suceed whether the trunk code is present or not.

 ## Sample of using this in a UITextField delegate `(_:,shouldChangeCharactersIn:,...)`